The Fragrance Route & Fest

 The history of Europeans at the tip of Africa started in Mossel Bay, South Africa’s oldest foodie town.
 On 3 February 1488 Portuguese sailor Bartolomeu Dias landed at Santos Beach where a vital fresh-water spring (Aguada de São Brás) and the Post Office Tree ensured that this stopover would become part of the lucrative Spice Route.
 It was only in 1652, more than 160 years later, that Dutchman Jan van Riebeeck arrived at the Cape of Good Hope to set up a refreshment station for VOC ships on their way to the spice-rich Far East.
 But the association with food goes back much further - research at Mossel Bay’s Pinnacle Point Caves (www.humanorigin.co.za) includes the earliest evidence for systematic harvesting of the sea approximately 164 000 years ago!
 It is therefore fitting that this "boutique bite" of what the Mossel Bay district has to offer should include a variety of local flavours.

 The Fragrance Route area is well-known for its pleasant climate (Mossel Bay Weather Report) so be sure to make the most of the good weather when you visit.
 There are a number of golf courses (www.scgu.co.za) within half an hour's drive, various cycle routes to choose from, and numerous outdoor activities available.
-The closest beach is at Great Brak River where Route founder Heleen Coertze is also co-organizer/founder of this arty town's annual Muse Fest (not held in 2016).
+The closest beach is at Great Brak River where Route founder Heleen Coertze is also co-organizer/founder of this arty town's annual Muse Fest (not held since 2015).